OSHA Severe Violator Enforcement Program: 5 Things Employers Should Know

 Of course, the best way to get off the list is to never get there in the first place.
 Prevention is a step in that direction, as is working with experienced lawyers to ensure compliance proactively.
 In the event employers do face actions which may lead to SVEP status – such as experiencing a fatality or catastrophe on a worksite, being notified of a pending inspection, or being cited for a criteria violation – acting fast to prepare, respond, and contest accordingly is critical.

-Our OSHA defense attorneys at Hendershot, Cannon & Hisey, P.C. help employers throughout Texas and beyond protect their workers from preventable harm, and their businesses from potentially disastrous repercussions.
+Our OSHA defense attorneys at Hendershot, Cowart & Hisey, P.C. help employers throughout Texas and beyond protect their workers from preventable harm, and their businesses from potentially disastrous repercussions.
 We do this by providing both proactive / preventive counsel, as well as responsive defense.
 We encourage you learn more about our services, and how they may help address SVEP or other OSHA issues you may face:

 - OSHA Citations Defense